TheFern2/vscode-gutenberg/README.md

 This extension contributes the following settings:

 * `gutenberg.pandocCmdArgs`: Variables that are passed to the default pandoc command.
-* `gutenberg.pandocCommandExtra`: If any extra flags are needed, they go here, i.e. --template=, --toc, etc.
+* `gutenberg.pandocCommandExtra`: If any extra flags are needed, they go here, i.e. --template=, --toc, --filter,etc.
 * `gutenberg.useDifferentRootPath`: By default gutenberg reads workspace rootPath, if your book is within a folder, specify the path to be used.
 * `gutenberg.inputExtension`: Input file extension, if you're using something other than md.
 * `gutenberg.outputExtension`: Output file extension.